k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 Using emberjs or other client frameworks this is really a pain.
 Compared to drawing a login button in your mockups.
 You need an implementation for the client, a backend service with does the user logic, session handling, emailing … yadda yadda yadda.
 As Meteor.js is a full stack framework **Meteor.js packages are also full stack**.

-So lets point out the fast lane:
+So let's point out the fast lane:

 ```sh
 meteor add accounts-ui accounts-password